 The FMCSA’s Federal Drug and Alcohol Testing Regulations pamphlet requires truck drivers to be tested for the presence of drugs and alcohol in the event of any fatal accident or if they are issued a citation following an accident resulting in injury or the disabling of a vehicle.

-All CDL drivers are required to undergo random testing for substance abuse when called upon.
+All CDL drivers are required to undergo random testing for substance abuse.
 Most carriers are required to randomly test at minimum 10 percent of their average number of yearly active drivers for alcohol abuse and 50 percent of their average number of yearly active drivers for controlled substance abuse.
 These percentage rates are based on the FMCSA’s records of the average reported violation rates for the entire trucking industry.

 Reasonable Suspicion Testing